yhwach04/Portfolio/README.md

 **Code:** [`Data Science Job Analysis`](https://github.com/yhwach04/Portfolio/blob/main/datascience-eda.ipynb)

 **Description:** The data set contains records of data science job salaries, job titles, job experience, and etc. Here, the project includes the following steps: data loading, data cleaning and preprocessing, data visualization and EDA (exploratory data analysis).
+Visualizing the distribution of salaries, exploring the relationship between job titles, experience levels, and salaries, and identifying trends and patterns within the data.

 ### Covid-19 Data Exploration

 **Code:** [`Covid19_EDA`](https://github.com/yhwach04/Portfolio/blob/main/covid19-eda.ipynb)

 **Description:** The dataset contains records of Covid-19 cases, deaths and vaccine records by country in 2020-2021.
 This project includes the following steps: data loading, data cleaning and preprocessing and EDA (exploratory data analysis).
+Analyzing the spread of Covid-19 cases and deaths over time, examining the effectiveness of vaccines, and comparing the impact of Covid-19 across different countries.

  ### Spotify Tracks Analysis

 **Code:** [`Spotify Data Analysis`](https://github.com/yhwach04/Portfolio/blob/main/SPOTIFY_EDA.ipynb)

  **Description:** The dataset contains records of Spotify tracks.
 The dataset includes the tracks artists, genres, and etc. The project includes the following steps: data loading, data cleaning, analyzing tracks data and hypothesis testing.
+Formulating and testing hypotheses related to track popularity, genre trends, and other interesting patterns within the data.